Aptiv put volume heavy and directionally bearish

-Bearish flow noted in Aptiv (APTV) with 6,701 puts trading, or 2x expected.
-Most active are Nov-24 65 puts and Nov-24 70 puts, with total volume in those strikes near 4,000 contracts.
-The Put/Call Ratio is 2.92, while ATM IV is up nearly 5 points on the day.
+Bearish flow noted in Aptiv (APTV) with 5,008 puts trading, or 1.9x expected.
+Most active are Nov-24 70 puts and Dec-24 75 puts, with total volume in those strikes near 3,800 contracts.
+The Put/Call Ratio is 5.46, while ATM IV is up over 1 point on the day.
 Earnings are expected on January 29th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>